reddio-com/doc/docs/guide/getting-started/mint-nfts-on-layer-2.md

 ## **Mint ERC721M tokens on layer 2**

-There are three ways to mint your ERC721M tokens: Dashboard, SDK and Curl.
+There are three ways to mint your ERC721M tokens: Dashboard, SDK and API call.

 For Dashboard, simply go to **Contracts** page of [https://dashboard.reddio.com/](https://dashboard.reddio.com/).
 Select the contract you want to mint NFTs for.
 Click the **Mint NFTs** button.
 A window will pop to ask which layer 2 address (StarkKey) you want to receive the NFTs and how many NFTs you want to mint.
 Input the relevant information and click **OK** button to mint your NFTs.